tsachit/ror-calendar/README.md

 # Calendar App

-This is a calendar app created with Ruby on Rails and React JS
+This is a calendar app created with Ruby on Rails and React JS.
+Check out the [demo](https://ror-calendar.herokuapp.com) for yourself.

 ### App Dependency